 Evaluating the Acquirer’s Financial Health

-• Balance Sheet Strength: Analyze the acquirer’s assets and liabilities.
-A company with a robust cash reserve and manageable debt is better positioned to finance a deal.
+- Balance Sheet Strength: Analyze the acquirer’s assets, debt maturity ladders, and liabilities.
+A company with a robust cash reserve and manageable debt is better positioned to finance a deal and navigate temporary credit market disruptions.

 Understanding Financing Methods

-• Cash Deals: Require the acquirer to have sufficient liquid assets or the ability to raise funds quickly.
-This might involve issuing bonds or taking out loans.
+- Cash Deals: Require the acquirer to have sufficient liquid assets or the ability to raise funds quickly.
+If the acquirer relies on issuing new high-yield or investment-grade bonds, the transaction is heavily exposed to systemic credit market shocks.

-• Stock Deals: Involve exchanging shares, which can dilute existing shareholders’ equity.
-The acquirer’s stock price volatility can impact the deal’s attractiveness.
+- Stock Deals: Involve exchanging shares, which can dilute existing shareholders’ equity.
+Share exchanges avoid credit markets but rely on the acquirer’s stock price remaining stable enough to keep the deal palatable to target shareholders.

 Market Sentiment